Open-Reviews/Mangrove/terms-of-use.md

 Mangrove is a nonprofit initiative to create an open data set for reviews.
 It provides tools that allow anyone to capture and share insights gained from genuine experiences, and enable individuals and organisations to leverage this rich and valuable data freely.

-Provided tools that constitute the Services
+Provided tools that constitute the Mangrove Services

-*   Website for writing reviews, searching and reading the reviews, commenting on reviews.
+*   Mangrove Website: the website https://mangrove.reviews for writing, searching, and reading of reviews, as well as for commenting on reviews
-*   Database to store the reviews
-*   API allowing access to the database
+*   Mangrove API: an API allowing for submission and retrieval of reviews
-*   Code for embedding the Service in another website
+*   Mangrove Script: a web script allowing integration of the functionality provided by the Mangrove website into third-party websites or applications
-*   Aggregation algorithm to compute the rating of an item from individual reviews
+*   Mangrove Aggregator: an algorithm to compute the rating of a subject from individual reviews, and to curate a list of the most useful reviews

 ## <span style="text-decoration:underline;">2.
 Privacy Policy</span>